Structured Authority

 It is not based solely on volume.
 It is built by aligning authoritative content, media, structured data, and related signals so that professional experience becomes more visible, more understandable, and more trusted in the modern discovery environment.

-Structuring Expertise for Discovery Systems
+Structuring Experience and Legal Skill for Discovery Systems

 Modern discovery systems evaluate information in stages.